Windows 11 KB5101650

 Moreover, Windows Latest observed that when you pause updates and you’re approaching the resume day, you can unpause them and re-pause updates as many times as you want.
 In a way, it’s finally possible to defer Windows updates for as long as you want, but you just need to actively remember when the block expires.

-Windows 11 KB5101650 is adding a quieter Widgets board that reduces distractions and interruptions.
+Windows 11 KB5101650 is adding a quieter Widgets board that reduces distractions, interruptions, and ads.

 Right now, if you have the Widgets board turned on and use it occasionally, you will almost always accidentally open it by hovering over the taskbar icons.